interplaynetary/free-association/src/lib/protocol/README.md

 - **Symmetric:** Mutual-Recognition(A,B) = Mutual-Recognition(B,A)
 - **Non-transferable:** Recognition and shares cannot be traded or sold
 - **Dynamic:** Recognition and distribution are (re)adjustable as relationships evolve
-- **Capped:** You never receive more than you need
+- **Capped:** You never receive more than you need (per provider allocation)
+- **Auto-reducing:** System automatically reduces your published need based on what you receive
-- **Contracting:** Total needs always decrease under optimal allocation
+- **Contracting:** Total needs always decrease under optimal allocation (enforced automatically)
 - **Tracking:** System continuously computes optimal allocation for current network state
+- **Coordinating:** Providers always see fresh remaining need, not stale declarations
+- **Autonomous:** You can increase declarations if circumstances change (manual override)
-- **Multi-dimensional:** Each need type tracked independently
+- **Multi-dimensional:** Each need type tracked independently with automatic updates
 - **Peer-to-peer:** No central coordinator required

-**The result: A computable, provably convergent, decentralized system for universal need satisfaction.**
+**The result: A computable, provably convergent, decentralized system for universal need satisfaction with automatic coordination and user autonomy.**